 I then most always saw, with great wonder, that in the said matter there were many very little living animalcules, very prettily a-moving.
 The biggest sort… had a very strong and swift motion, and shot through the water (or spittle) like a pike does through the water.
 The second sort… oft-times spun round like a top… and these were far more in number.

-It was almost two hundred years after this discovery of bacteria that the work of Louis Pasteur and Robert Koch proved that bacteria could cause disease.
+It was almost two hundred years after this discovery of bacteria that Louis Pasteur and Robert Koch proved that some bacteria could cause disease.
 In 1838, the name animalcule was changed to bacterium, which comes from the Greek word ‘bakterion’, meaning ‘a small rod or staff’.
+(It was only later discovered that bacteria can come in a variety of shapes - rod-shaped, spherical and curved.)

-Viruses were not identified until 1898 when a solution that had bacteria filtered from it was still able to transmit disease.
+Viruses were not identified until 1898 when a solution from which bacteria had been removed by filtration was still able to transmit disease.